omarreis/LangTool/README.md

 ![LangTool](LangToolLogo2.png)
 # LangTool

+## tl;dr - Alternative TLang component editor, to maintain your app language translations.

 LangTool is a language editor for Delphi Firemonkey, to help with app localization.
 It manages LNG ( language files ) to be used with component TLang.
 This app offers some features not found in the original TLang IDE Language Designer.

+For Windows. tested w/ D10.4.1 Sydney

 LangTool can installed on the Delphi IDE as a design time package or run as a desktop app.

 The package contains no new components, only an alternative TLang Component Editor.

-Tested on Windows 10 (Delphi 10.3.3)
+Executable can be used by a translator ( a Win32 app ) Component editor integrates translations with the IDE.

 ## What's inside TLang and LNG files ?

 * List of *Original* texts (TStrings)
 * List of translation *Resources*.
 Each resource (language) has:
     * lang code: two letter ISO language code ( use capital letters )